ZiadHatab/uncertainty-multiline-trl-calibration/README.md

 ## Crediting

-If you found this useful and used it in a publication, please consider citing reference [4].
-You can also cite [3], but citing [4] is sufficient.
-In addition, if you want to use the measurements, feel free to do so and cite [5].
+If you found this useful and used it in a publication, please cite [1] and[4].
+If you use the measurements, please also cite [5].

 ## References